sudentrs/DSA210-Data-Science-Term-Project/README.md

 ## Motivation
 As a twenty-something year old living in Turkey in the current economic environment, I think it is safe to say that I have no idea how much I spend -or to be precise- I do not know how much of these purchases are justifiable.
 As the prices fluctuate, I can no longer confidently say that something deserves the price that says on the price tag.
 At the end of the day, I cannot help but to feel like I have overspent.

-My aim in making this project was to gain a deeper understanding of my spending habits better through an anaylisis of my data and to see if I have any behavioral patters that lead to overspending or tend to splurge in certain categories.
+My aim in making this project was to gain a deeper understanding of my spending habits through an anaylisis of my data and to see if I have any behavioral patters that lead to overspending or tend to splurge in certain categories.

 ## Data Source
+I have two main datasets:
+-My personal bank transaction history starting from the end of the 2022.
+-My daily emotional logs which are drived from my personal journal starting from 2023.

 ## Data Processing